Northwell Community Series: Business Employee Resource Groups (BERGs)

 Meet Vincent Thorpe OR nurse leader at Glen Cove Hospital

-In 2012, Vincent accepted a registered nurse position in the operating room unit at North Shore University Hospital (NSUH).
-He was hired for the overnight shift and worked with this team for five years.
+In 2012, Vincent started his career as a registered nurse in the operating room at North Shore University Hospital (NSUH).
+He was hired for the overnight shift, where he gained tremendous experience and worked for five years.
 During his tenure, he continued to grow and became a charge nurse from 2014 to 2017.
-In 2017, he was promoted to assistant nurse manager to cover weekend shifts before he transferred to Glen Cove Hospital in 2018 to work as a nurse manager in their operating room unit.
+In 2017, he was promoted to assistant nurse manager to cover weekend shifts before he transferred to Glen Cove Hospital in 2018 to work as a nurse manager in their operating room unit, where he works today.

 Vincent’s role as a nurse manager for the operating room consists of supervising nursing staff and overseeing patient care.
 He assists with interviewing applicants for open positions within the department, coaching new and junior staff, conducting performance evaluations, and coordinating staff schedules.
-He also implements cost-effective strategies in various areas, such as staffing and supply management.
-Additionally, Vincent has the important role of ensuring that the operating room suite is clean, sanitary and properly equipped for surgeries.
+Additionally, Vincent has the important role of ensuring that the operating room is clean, sanitary and properly equipped for surgeries.

 For Vincent, his love of the operating room comes from how unique it is in its fast-paced and ever-changing environment.
 “My favorite thing about the operating room is that it is both challenging and rewarding.
 I particularly enjoy the detailed nature of the unit, learning about new procedures and seeing firsthand how technology in healthcare continues to transform the way we approach medical treatment.
 Currently, Glen Cove Hospital is expanding its surgical procedural offerings and I’m excited to be a part of the OR’s evolution.”

 Within his current role, Vincent also assists in the professional development of his team.
 His role allows him to train, challenge, coach and connect with his colleagues to support their professional growth and goals.
+“Nursing is my calling, it’s a dream of mine to inspire others.”
 His own experiences as a nurse has allowed him to grow into a leadership position and to help others follow in his footsteps.

 “My career has taught me to expect the unexpected.
-The key to staying grounded in a fast-paced and high-pressured clinical setting is to think critically, communicate effectively and trust in your team’s abilities,” says Vincent.
-“I am able to foresee and defuse problems by planning ahead and emphasizing a positive, solutions-oriented mindset.
+The key to staying grounded is to think critically, communicate effectively and trust in your team’s abilities,” says Vincent.
+“I am able to plan ahead and emphasize a positive, solutions-oriented mindset.
 My advice is to always touch base with team members regularly, ensure everyone knows what is expected of them, see the plan of action through and circle back, after-the-fact, to recap in team meetings.”
-His leadership has helped the OR unit at Glen Cove Hospital be recognized on our employee engagement survey as a Tier 1 highly engaged unit in both 2019 and 2020.
+His leadership has helped the operating room at Glen Cove Hospital be recognized on our employee engagement survey as a Tier 1 highly engaged unit in both 2019 and 2020.
 Also, during the pandemic, the Office of the Secretary of Defense Employer Support of the Guard and Reserve recognized Vincent as a Patriotic Employer for his support of employee participation in America’s National Guard and reserve force.

 Interested in joining the OR team at Glen Cove Hospital?
 Apply today!